SnickCH/InsurgencySandstormDedicatedServer/README.md

 # Where to run the Docker Container
 Read our [Wiki](https://github.com/SnickCH/InsurgencySandstormDedicatedServer/wiki/requirements) about this topic.
+Here are some basic information about the needed system requirements.

 # How to get the image
 Read our [Wiki](https://github.com/SnickCH/InsurgencySandstormDedicatedServer/wiki/docker) about this topic.